 Six to twelve weeks after surgery

 A few months on from your surgery your knee will be stronger and able to handle more pressure and more strenuous exercises.
 You will probably be able to do non weight-bearing sports such as swimming and cycling.
-This will enable you to build up the muscles in your knee without putting too much strain on the ACL, helping to counteract the loss of conditioning as a result of taking time away from regular training2.
+This will enable you to build up the muscles in your knee without putting too much strain on the ACL.
+It will also help to counteract the loss of conditioning as a result of taking time away from regular training.

 Three to six months after surgery